Levak/RoleKeeper/README.md

    are available to referees so that they can test or bridge team captains choice if they are not in Discord server.

+### Streamers commands

+A streamer is a member with the `roles/streamer` defined in `config.json`

+ - `!stream match_id`, will broadcast the information that `match_id` is streamed by the one executing the command.
+The bot will provide `match_id` to channels `servers/[server]/rooms/match_created` which streamers should have access to.

 ### Admins commands

-An admin is someone that has access to the `config.json` file and bot launch.
+An admin is a member with Discord permission `manage roles`, someone that has access to the `config.json` file and bot launch.

  - `!refresh`, will crawl the server member list again to find members without any role and assign one if a team captain is found;
  - `!create_teams`, based on `members.csv`, create all the team roles in advance (optional).
 This can be helpful when `members.csv` is incomplete and contains invalid Discord ID, but the teams are, allowing manual role-assigning by a referee.